haj0136/SA-FastText/README.md

 ## Sentiment Analysis experiments with FastText

 All experiments are implemented in Python 3.7
-Except for Experiment3_amazon, all experiments use a Jupiter laptop
+Except for Experiment3_amazon, all experiments use a Jupiter notebook

 Libraries used:
 pandas 1.0.2